phongduyhkt123/vi.javascript.info/1-js/11-async/01-callbacks/article.md

 Once again, the recipe that we used for `loadScript` is actually quite common.
 It's called the "error-first callback" style.

-The convention is:
+Điểm mạnh:
-1. The first argument of the `callback` is reserved for an error if it occurs.
+1. Tham số đầu tiên của `callback` is reserved for an error if it occurs.
 Then `callback(err)` is called.
 2. The second argument (and the next ones if needed) are for the successful result.
 Then `callback(null, result1, result2…)` is called.

 So the single `callback` function is used both for reporting errors and passing back results.